AnyChart/docs.anychart.com/Axes_and_Grids/Additional_Axes.md

     lineSeries.yScale(extraYScale);
 ```

-In the a sample below we add one additional axis with a range from 0 to 100 and and bind series of "Line" type to it:
+In the a sample below we add one additional axis with a range from 0 to 100 and bind series of "Line" type to it:

 {sample}AGST\_Additional\_Axes\_04{sample}